demo0102/census-income-classifier/README.md

 -   Preprocessing includes mode imputation for selected categorical features and one-hot encoding, with standardization applied to numeric features.
 -   The `adult.test` file includes a trailing period in labels; the script strips it during target cleaning.
 -   Random Forest hyperparameter tuning uses a small grid for speed; expand it if you need better performance.

-### Reproducibility

-We set `random_state=42` where applicable.
-For fully deterministic behavior across platforms, also set environment variables and thread controls for BLAS if needed.

-### License

-This project is provided as-is for educational purposes.
-The Adult dataset is owned/maintained by its original authors and the UCI repository.